 Anyone viewing your credit report is able to see for how long you have had your loan (credit) accounts, how much you owe, if you pay your bills on time or have missed payments, and how much of your available credit has been used.

-Here’s what a typical credit report may contain:
+Here’s the information a typical credit report may contain:

 1. Personal Information